jonassiewertsen/statamic-how-to-addon/README.md

 Would you like to use less time to explain how your specific Statamic site has been built?
 "How To" is your Statamic Addon then!

-NEW: You can now add a widget of your videos to the dasboard.
+NEW: You can add a widget of your screencasts to the dasboard.

 ## How does it work?